leonism/gemika-json-ld-images/README.md

 - **Blog Posts**: Enhance the SEO of your blog posts by providing structured data for images embedded within them.
 - **Product Pages**: Improve the visibility of product images on e-commerce websites by including JSON-LD schema for each image.
 - **Portfolio Websites**: Showcase your work effectively by integrating JSON-LD schema for images in your portfolio pages.
-- ** Digital Marketers**: Easily add JSON-LD schema for images to optimize website content for search engines.
+- **Digital Marketers**: Easily add JSON-LD schema for images to optimize website content for search engines.
-- ** SEO Specialists**: Improve website visibility and search engine rankings by providing structured data for images.
+- **SEO Specialists**: Improve website visibility and search engine rankings by providing structured data for images.
-- ** Website Owners**: Enhance website accessibility and user experience by incorporating JSON-LD schema into Jekyll projects.
+- **Website Owners**: Enhance website accessibility and user experience by incorporating JSON-LD schema into Jekyll projects.

 ## Installation:

 To install Gemika JSON-LD Images, follow these steps:

-1. Clone the repository from GitHub:
+1. **Clone the repository:** Clone the GitHub repository to your local machine using the following command:

    ```bash
    git clone https://github.com/leonism/gemika-json-ld-images.git
    ```

-2. Navigate to the project directory:
+2. **Navigate to the Directory:** Change into the cloned directory:

    ```bash
    cd gemika-json-ld-images
    ```

-3. Build and install the gem using bundle:
+3. **Install the Gem:** Build & install the gem using Bundler:

    ```bash
    bundle install
    ```

-4. Build and install the gem using bundle:
+4. **Verify Installation:** Confirm that the gem has been successfully installed:

 ```bash
    gem list | grep gemika-json-ld-images